T-yz/T-yz/README.md

 ### Hi there 👋
-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile!

 ## About Me
 I'm Tayzar, a passionate tech focused individual based in the UK.
-I love exploring new technologies and building cool projects.
+I love exploring new technologies and building cool projects!

 ## Skills
 - Programming Languages: Python, JavaScript, HTML/CSS, C#,